passaglia/japanfeed/README.md

  `launch.sh` runs all the above and launches the [FreshRSS] newsreader (https://github.com/FreshRSS/FreshRSS) and a (changedetection.io)[https://github.com/dgtlmoon/changedetection.io] instance.

 <!-- - TODO:
-- 1-- Load rss feeds into fresh rss https://github.com/FreshRSS/FreshRSS/blob/edge/cli/README.md
+- 1- Automate loading of rss feeds into fresh rss https://github.com/FreshRSS/FreshRSS/blob/edge/cli/README.md
-- 2- Make a script that simultaneously launches change-detector and freshrss
 - 3- Switch change-detector to docker version
 - 4- Launch change-detector and freshrss simultaneously with docker compose
 - 5- Split the sites between those with an rss feed and those without.
 For those without, generate rss feed with change-detector.
 Then load all into freshrss.